somratking420/currency/README.md

 ## Swift

-This project is written in the Apple Swift version 2.1.1, I hope you're cool with that.
+This project is written in the Apple Swift version 2.1.1.

 ## Motivation